SF-WDI-LABS/mongoose-books-app/docs/sprint-A.md

 1. Open up `server.js` and take a look at the hard-coded books data.
 You should see a list of book objects in there.
 1. You should also already see that there are routes to create (POST) new books, get a list of books (GET index), get a single book (GET show) and edit and delete books.  -- Plus they're all using that array.

-## 3. Outgrowing Array's as a datastore.
+## 3. Outgrowing Arrays as a datastore.

 Array's are no longer adequate as a data-store.
 They lose their data whenever the server is shut-down, they don't support backups unless you copy the file and new elements never get saved in the file.
 Plus all the cool kids are using databases not arrays.